Local Laws play an important role in helping to improve our neighbourhoods and keep our community safe.

 Litter is the most visible sign of pollution.
 It is unsightly, dangerous and can cause injury to people and wildlife.
 Under Victoria's Environment Protection Act (EPA) 1970, littering is illegal.

-If litter is thrown of dropped from a motor vehicle the driver of the vehicle, the registered owner of the vehicle and any person authorised by the owner to use the vehicle can be found guilty of the depositing litter offence.
+If litter is thrown or dropped from a car the driver of the vehicle, the registered owner of the vehicle and any person authorised by the owner to use the vehicle, can be found guilty of the litter offence.